Gretchen Dobervich: Career

 Dobervich is a licensed social worker in the state of North Dakota.
 She was previously employed by HCR ManorCare, FirstLINK and the Alzheimer's Association Minnesota-North Dakota.
 Dobervich is currently employed as Public Health Policy Manager for the American Indian Public Health Resource Center at North Dakota State University, and is currently pursuing a Master of Public Health degree.

 In 2016 she was appointed to the North Dakota House of Representatives to fill a seat vacated by Representative Kris Wallman.
 During the 65th Session of the North Dakota Legislature, Dobervich served on the House Industry, Business and Labor, and Transportation Committees.
 During the 65th Session Interim she served on the Health Services and Health Care Reform Committees.

 She serves as the current President of the North Dakota Rural Health Association, and sits on the CHI Health at Home Board of Directors.
 Dobervich is a member of the American Public Health Association, North Dakota Public Health Association, North Dakota Rural Health Association, the Daughters of the American Revolution Dakotah Chapter, American Legion Auxiliary Post 151 Harry W Lindberg, North Dakota Farmers Union and an Awesome Foundation Cass Clay trustee.
 She previously has served as the Chairperson, Co-Chair, and Secretary for the District 11 Dem-NPL.

+In 2026, Dobervich announced that she would not run for re-election in that year's election.